-Staff is requesting the CSMGP Project Evaluation Committee to:
+Staff is requesting the Advisory Committee and Fiscal Oversight Commission to:

-- Review the 2024 project evaluation summaries and initial funding recommendations; - Endorse the staff initial funding recommendations; or - Develop their own funding recommendations.
+- Review the 2024 project evaluation summaries and initial funding recommendations; and - Provide feedback to staff by either: - Supporting the Staff, AC, or FOC initial funding recommendations; or - Developing an alternative funding recommendation.

-The CSMGP Project Evaluation Committee will assist Staff in presenting the initial funding recommendations to the Joint Advisory Committee/Fiscal Oversight Committee meeting scheduled for October 24, 2024.
-As the Board of Directors makes the determining decision of projects accepted into the CSMGP, the funding recommendations resulting from the Joint Advisory Committee/Fiscal Oversight Commission meeting will be considered at a future Board of Directors meeting.
+As the Board of Directors makes the determining decision of projects accepted into the Community Spaces MGP, the funding recommendations resulting from the Joint Advisory Committee/Fiscal Oversight Commission meeting will be considered when staff make recommendations to our Board of Directors at a future board meeting.

-Approval of the funding recommendations by the Board of Directors will signify acceptance of the projects into the CSMGP and project implementation will occur in accordance with the Program Guidelines.
-Funding disbursement for projects is contingent upon future approvals by both the Fiscal Oversight Commission (for acquisition projects) and the

-Board of Directors, including execution of a Matching Grant Agreement, Conservation Easement, and in some cases a Recreation Covenant.
+Approval of the funding recommendations by the Board of Directors will signify acceptance of the projects into Community Spaces MGP and project implementation will occur in accordance with the Program Guidelines.
+Funding disbursement for projects is contingent upon future approvals by both the Fiscal Oversight Commission (for acquisition projects) and the Board of Directors, including execution of a Matching Grant Agreement, Conservation Easement, and in some cases a Recreation Covenant.